S. Jagathrakshakan

-S. Jagathrakshakan (born 15 August 1950 in Kalingamali, Villupuram district in Tamil Nadu) is an Indian Tamil businessman and politician.
+S. Jagathrakshakan (b.
+6 February 1948, in Kalingamalai, Villupuram district in Tamil Nadu) is an Indian Tamil businessman and politician.
 He did his matriculation at Valudavur.
 He is a member of Lok Sabha of India from Arakkonam constituency of Tamil Nadu and has been elected from this constituency thrice since 1999.
 He was the minister of state for commerce and industry from November 2012 to March 2013.
 He is also the chairman of Shree Balaji Medical College and Hospital.
 He is the owner of Dr. Rela Hospital and Institute.
 He has authored 30 books, one of which was released by Mother Teresa.

-In his political career, Jagathrakshakan has been elected once to the Tamil Nadu state assembly during the 1980 elections and to the Lok Sabha during the 1984 elections from the Anna Dravida Munnetra Kazhagam (ADMK) party.
-He also headed the ADMK parliamentary party from 1985–89.
-He won the Arakkonam lok sabha constituency during 1999 and 2009 elections from the Dravida Munnetra Kazhagam (DMK) party.
-He started a Vanniyar(vanniyar kula sathriyan) caste based party called Veera Vanniyar Peravai in 2004, which became Jananayaga Munnetra Kazhagam in August 2004 and merged with DMK in 2009.
+In his political career, Jagathrakshakan has been elected once to the Tamil Nadu state assembly during the 1980 elections and to the Lok Sabha during the 1984 elections from the All India Anna Dravida Munnetra Kazhagam (AIADMK) party.
+He also headed the AIADMK parliamentary party from 1985–89.
+He won the Arakkonam Lok Sabha constituency during 1999 and 2009 elections from the Dravida Munnetra Kazhagam (DMK) party.
+He started a Vanniyar (Vanniyar Kula Sathriyan) caste based party called Veera Vanniyar Peravai in 2004, which became Jananayaga Munnetra Kazhagam in August 2004 and merged with DMK in 2009.